-Cindy Monteiro is a Cabo Verde fashion designer who fully embraced her heritage, which is reflected in her designs.
+Cindy Monteiro is a Cape Verde fashion designer who fully embraced her heritage, which is reflected in her designs.
 The world first noticed Monteiro with her collection for the 2014 Vaiss Fashion Day.
-It was the first time Monteiro broke off the monochromatic trend and introduced some prints inspired by the European fashion trends to the Cabo Verde runways.
-She has been consistent in releasing her look books and designs since then.
+It was the first time Monteiro broke off the monochromatic trend and introduced some prints inspired by the European fashion trends to the Cape Verde runways.
+She has been consistent in releasing her lookbooks and designs since then.
 Just recently she made her debut in the New York Fashion Week with a breathtaking island-inspired collection.
 Monteiro used shells and beads for her silk ruffled outfits and almost transplanted her entire audience to an island for a few minutes.

 Bernadina – the collection Monteiro featured uses natural fabric including jute line and cotton line to enhance her African designs.
 To add to its uniqueness, the collection is hand painted by the designer herself so each piece makes an individual statement.

 Josefa Da Silva is another Cape Verde born fashion designer who recently showcased her collection at the Accra Fashion Week.
 Da Silva draws her inspiration from her African roots and is known to marry them in a contemporary fusion with American fashion trends.
 With her textured fabrics and tribal prints, Da Silva has managed to successfully design many Cape Verde-inspired dresses for various global celebrities including former Miss Universe, Leila Lopes.